Prof. Dake, Delali Kwasi

 As Head of Department, Prof. Dake has advanced digital innovation through partnerships with Google, AyaHQ, eTranzact, Huawei, Trainora, ICP Ghana, Binance, LearnWay, and SUI, leading student-industry collaborations with signed institutional MoUs across four.
 He represented UEW at the Africa Premier AI Conference 2025 in Kenya, and presented in-person in Dubai at ICCDTA 2025 on AI-driven employability models for Sub-Saharan Africa.

-He serves as an Examiner/Assessor/Writer for IUM (Namibia), KNUST, UPSA, BlueCrest University, Heritage Christian University, NaCCA, and GTEC.
-A seasoned reviewer, he contributes to Heliyon, Scientific Reports, Education Sciences, Cluster Computing, PeerJ Computer Science, and 23 other Scopus-indexed journals.
-He is an active member of ACM and SIGCSE, contributing to scholarly initiatives within the global community.
+He serves as an Examiner/Assessor/Writer for IUM (Namibia), KNUST, UPSA, UENR, BlueCrest University, Heritage Christian University, NaCCA, and GTEC.
+An Editorial Board Member of Humanities & Social Sciences Communications (Springer Nature), an interdisciplinary Scopus and Web of Science indexed journal, and a seasoned reviewer for Heliyon, Scientific Reports, Education Sciences, Cluster Computing, PeerJ Computer Science, and over 25 other international journals.
+He is also an active member of ACM and SIGCSE, contributing to scholarly initiatives within the global computing and interdisciplinary research community.

 Beyond academia, Prof. Dake serves on the Academic Advisory Council of Mogaland Academy, representing Africa and Ghana; the Board Chair of Innville Foundation, promoting innovation and youth entrepreneurship; and the Board of Turbines IT Company, advancing ICT and digital skills development.